IMPORTANT NOTICE TO ALL PATIENTS

 - Sedation and the Wand painless injection system are available for anxious patients.

-- Exceptional care from a highly-experienced, qualified and ethical team of 20 dentists and hygienists, including registered specialists in endodontics, orthodontics, prosthodontics, and periodontics.
+- Exceptional care from a highly-experienced, qualified, ethical team of 20 dentists and hygienists, including registered specialists in endodontics, orthodontics, prosthodontics, and periodontics.

 - With an in-house 3D CT scan, we can diagnose any condition as accurately as possible.